frozenpandaman/s3s/README.md

 ### Accessing SplatNet 3 from your browser

 If you wish to access SplatNet 3 from your computer rather than via the phone app, navigate to [https://api.lp1.av5ja.srv.nintendo.net/](https://api.lp1.av5ja.srv.nintendo.net/) (it should show server maintenance).
 Use your browser or a third-party extension to add a cookie (Chrome instructions [here](https://developer.chrome.com/docs/devtools/storage/cookies/)) named `_gtoken`.
-Set it to the value you obtained previously (automatically by running the script, or via [mitmproxy](https://github.com/frozenpandaman/s3s/wiki/mitmproxy-instructions) – stored as `gtoken` in `config.txt`) and refresh the page.
+Set it to the value you obtained previously (automatically by running the script or via [mitmproxy](https://github.com/frozenpandaman/s3s/wiki/mitmproxy-instructions)) – stored as `gtoken` in `config.txt` – and refresh the page.
 If you only want to access SplatNet and don't have a stat.ink API key, simply enter "skip" for this step during setup.

 To access SplatNet 3 in a language other than English, go to `https://api.lp1.av5ja.srv.nintendo.net/?lang=xx-XX` where `xx-XX` is one of the available [language codes](https://github.com/frozenpandaman/s3s/wiki/languages).

 You can even enter QR codes on the web version of SplatNet 3 via the list of available ones [here](https://github.com/frozenpandaman/s3s/wiki/list-of-qr-codes)!

-*Splatoon 3* stage rotation information and current SplatNet gear are viewable at [splatoon3.ink](https://splatoon3.ink/).
+*Splatoon 3* stage rotation information, Splatfest data, and current SplatNet gear are viewable at [splatoon3.ink](https://splatoon3.ink/).

 ## Token generation 🪙